itplr-kosit/xrechnung-testsuite/docs/development.md

 Here instances are XML documents with invoice content.

+## General Approach

+The main purpose of the testsuite is to reflect on real world business cases and that all instances are valid according to a specific version of the XRechnung specification.

+We always have a kind of chicken and egg issue during development of test instances for the next specification release:

+* A change in the specification might lead to new (schematron) rules or even structural changes.
+That might render previous valid test instances invalid and requires to clearly (re)define what is a valid instance reflecting a certain busines case.
+At the same time the developers of other components need claerly defined test cases for their implementation.
+* This is especially the case for other XRechnung components such as XRechnung Schematron, XRechnung Visualisation and Validator Configuration XRechnung

+To deal with this circumstances:

+* We require developers of this testsuite to have an up to date local copy (git) of the validator-configuration-xrechnung, because it has all what is needed to validate the testsuite instances using XML Mutate with newest validation resources.

+* and we we require developers of the validator-configuration-xrechnung to have a local copy (git) of this tesuite to force them to test the configuration with newest tessuite instances.

 ## Project Structure

 All source instances are in `src/test/{business,technical}-cases`.
 Instances in `business-cases` are real world invoice derives from real world business cases.
 However, they are anonymised.
 These examples serve as positive examples i.e. they are valid and conform to XRechnung specification.